hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 ![](/img/auth.png "Authorization of API calls")

-Lets run a sample code which displays the access types in DSCC.
-The usage of each endpoint is given under documentation of each endpoint in the form of a sample code.
-To execute the operations on the DSCC, all that is needed for a user to do is:
+Lets run a sample code which displays the access types in the DSCC.
+The required parameters and the returned results for each endpoint is described under each of endpoints in the sample code.
+To execute the operations on the DSCC, you will need to perform:

-1. Provide an authorized token which is generated from the HPE GreenLake as mentioned in the [blog](https://developer.hpe.com/blog/oauth2-for-hpe-greenlake-data-services-cloud-console/)
+1. Provide an authorized token which is generated from the HPE GreenLake as mentioned in the blog [post](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console/).
-2. Install the Python dependencies using the following command.
+2. Install the required Python dependencies using the following command:

 ```shell
 ~$ pip install requirements.txt